roddux/ixode/notes.md

     // more dlci setup ...

-    // register this new dlci object into the gsm parent's array gsm->dlci[addr] = dlci;
+    // register this new object into the parent's gsm.dlci[] array at index addr gsm->dlci[addr] = dlci;
     return dlci;
 }